 On that same night, Kirk Muller lit the lamp for the first time.
-His goal was only one for the New Jersey Devils in a 4-1 loss at the Red Wings.
+His goal was the only one for the New Jersey Devils in a 4-1 loss at the Red Wings.

-Wendel Clark enjoyed scoring his first goal so much, on Oct.
+Wendel Clark enjoyed scoring his first goal so much on Oct.
 13, 1985, he scored a second one in the Toronto Maple Leafs’ 5-1 win at the Chicago Blackhawks.

 Esa Tikkanen also scored his first NHL goal on this evening.
 He had the game-winning goal in the Oilers’ 6-3 victory over the St. Louis Blues.